-6.14.
+6.15.
 Mr Johnson's misconduct demonstrates that he is not fit and proper.
-As a result the Authority, having regard to its statutory objectives, including protecting and enhancing the integrity of the UK financial system, and securing an appropriate degree of protection for consumers, has decided to prohibit him from performing any function in relation to any regulated activity carried on by an authorised person, exempt person or exempt professional firm.
+As a result the Authority, having regard to its statutory objectives, including protecting and enhancing the integrity of the UK financial system, and securing an appropriate degree of protection for consumers, prohibits him from performing any function in relation to any regulated activity carried on by an authorised person, exempt person or exempt professional firm.